Messi-Q/SmartContracts/README.md

 ## Infinite Loop Risk of Vntchain smart Contract

-Regardless of practical significance, we categorize specific infinite loop instances of smart contracts based on Vntchain into four types: For Loop, While Loop, Function Call Ring, and Fallback Call Ring.
+Regardless of practical significance, we categorize specific infinite loop instances of smart contracts based on Vntchain into four types: For Loop, While Loop, Function Call cycle, and Fallback Call cycle.
 In what follows, we shortly recapitulate the four representative instances.

 `Infinite_loop_for.c`